 contact Aquent by visiting aquent.com.

-In this webinar series developed by AIGA and Aquent, you'll hear from industry experts working within six rapidly growing sectors.
-AIGA members, register now for exclusive access to the best practices and fresh ideas of design leaders who are achieving results for their companies!
+In this webinar series developed by AIGA and Aquent, industry experts speak about working within six rapidly growing sectors, sharing best practices and fresh ideas.

 Section: Tools and Resources -

 AIGA chapters fulfill AIGA’s mission at the local level, supporting members through organizing projects and events to educate, inform and connect designers.